 If you have a ticket to see the touring Broadway performance of Hamilton at the Eccles Theater this week (Jan.
 12–16), hang onto it.
-While they haven’t revealed the plan just yet, Broadway Across America said in a statement that they are working to reschedule those postponed performances and honor those tickets.
+Broadway Across America said in a statement that they have rescheduled those postponed performances and will honor those tickets.
 In other words, you’re not going to miss your shot to see Hamilton at home.

 “We regret to inform you that all performances from Jan.
 12–16, 2022 have been postponed due to positive breakthrough COVID cases within the company of Hamilton.
 We apologize for the disappointment and inconvenience this scheduling change has caused ticket holders.
 Please hold onto your tickets while we work to reschedule the show.
 There is no other action needed on your part at this time.
 Details will be sent to you by email as soon as they’re available.
 At this time, all future performances of Hamilton next week (Jan.
 18-23, 2022) will go on as planned.”

 Salt Lake City Hamilton fans are not alone in having COVID ruin their plans.
 The Hamilton production in Los Angeles had to cancel performances due to COVID cases, set to resume Feb.
 9 at the Hollywood Pantages Theatre.

 By now, the smash-hit hip-hop musical has already climbed to the peak of its popularity, when people might have killed over tickets to see the original Broadway cast perform.
 So, we all know the story: Founding father Alexander Hamilton was an immigrant from the West Indies who became George Washington’s right-hand man during the Revolutionary War and was the new nation’s first Treasury Secretary.
 After a meteoric rise followed by a tragic fall, the titular Hamilton is shot and killed in a duel by frenemy Aaron Burr.